-Chrissy Teigen Bares It All For John Legend With Nipple Tassles While Lip Syncin
+Chrissy Teigen Bares It All For Legend With Nipple Tassles While Lip Syncing

-Chrissy Teigen gave her husband John Legend a Valentine’s treat as well as the rest of her fans in a video in which she lip-syncs one of Legend’s songs and she does it while almost completely nude.
+Chrissy Teigen gave her husband John Legend, as well as the rest of her fans, a Valentine’s treat in a video in which she lip syncs one of Legend’s songs in revealing outfits.

-Teigen showed her husband just how much she loves him in the video which featured her lip syncing while nearly naked.
-The Valentine’s video features the 31-year-old seemingly singing along to her husband’s song, “Ordinary People,” while posing in different skimpy outfits and none at some point.
+Teigen showed her husband just how much she loves him in the video which featured her lip syncing.
+The Valentine’s video features the 31-year-old seemingly singing along to her husband’s song, “Ordinary People,” while posing in different skimpy outfits.
 It kicks off with Chrissy seated on the floor while topless though she had nipple tassles to cover her breasts.
 She also had a red fur coat covering her up and even slightly hiding her pink knickers.

 Happy #Valentines Day from #ChrissyTeigen who lip-synched "Ordinary People" to #JohnLegend for @THELOVEMAGAZINE pic.twitter.com/z3TJqnKZ95